 We view the making of places as a collaboration of many people, all with talents and experience they bring to the job.
 We design with the process of construction in mind, with knowledge that only comes from years of on-site observation.
-Our excellent relationship with contractors creates a convivial atmosphere on the job site – resulting in more satisfying projects for our clients.
-Listed below are several of our favorite construction firms.
+Our excellent relationship with contractors creates a convivial atmosphere on the job site – resulting in satisfying, on-budget projects for our clients.
+I’ve listed our favorite construction firms below.
 We believe these are the most experienced, reliable and knowledgeable contractors in the area.
-There are others out there we’re looking forward to working with, and as soon as we have good experience with them you’ll probably see their names up here as well.
 We do enjoy working with new contractors who are interested in learning more about green building and Passive House.

 Hammer and Hand

 I have known the folks at Hammer and Hand since 2009.
 I visited one of their Passive House projects in Portland when I was there for the North American Passive House Conference in October of 2010, and have since visited their renovated office and the Karuna Passive House in Portland, as well as several of their Passive House projects in Seattle.
 We worked with Hammer and Hand on our Sunset Hill Second Story Addition and an exacting renovation on Capitol Hill in Seattle.
 Hammer and Hand is a 70-person company of career carpenters, and their commitment to craft is inspiring – something that I really value as an architect.
 The company is at the cutting edge of building science and high performance homes.